-With regard to fully licensed managers managing non-retail funds, the same key rules apply to managers managing retail funds (see question 13).
+With regard to fully licensed managers managing non-retail funds, the same key rules apply to managers managing retail funds.

 Managers who are only registered benefit from very light regulation.
-With the exception of the requirements mentioned in question 3, non-retail funds managed by sub-threshold managers are, in principle, not regulated.
+With the exception of certain requirements, non-retail funds managed by sub-threshold managers are, in principle, not regulated.